 - Heart problems.
 Rare, but fatal cardiac complications may occur in children with underlying heart disease.
 For this reason, the American Heart Association has recommended that all children with ADHD have cardiovascular screenings before they’re prescribed stimulants.

 - Nonstimulants.
 Atomoxetine (Strattera) was the first and so far only nonstimulant medication to receive approval to treat childhood ADHD.
 It also was the first ADHD medication approved for adults.
 Strattera lasts 24 hours as opposed to the four- or 12-hour effects of other stimulants.
 Its side effects also include insomnia and loss of appetite, though this is more common with stimulants.The FDA has required that Strattera be sold with a black box warning about suicidal risk; it might increase children’s and teens’ suicidal thinking and behavior.

 - Medication concerns for adults.
 All of the above medications also are prescribed to adults with ADHD.
 However, because of the high risk for abuse, there is controversy over prescribing stimulants to adults with a history of substance abuse — prevalent among adults with ADHD, reports ADDitude.

 Psychotherapy is a significant component of ADHD treatment, because it teaches both children and adults the skills they need to succeed.
-In addition to therapy, many adults with ADHD work with a coach, who helps them get organized and develop and achieve their goals as well as providing valuable feedback and support.
+In addition to therapy, many adults with ADHD work with a coach who helps them get organized and develop and achieve their goals and can provide valuable feedback and support.
 For more details on ADD coaches see here and here.

 Cognitive-behavioral therapy helps adults identify negative thoughts and behaviors and change them.
 In addition, individuals learn how to overcome everyday struggles, including problems with organization and time management.